eileenmcnaughton/org.wikimedia.omnimail/README.md

 However, over time the likelihood of other providers has dwindled and it has added functionality that is only appropriate to Acoustic.

+This readme should be used in conjunction with [Wikimedia documentation](https://wikitech.wikimedia.org/wiki/Fundraising/Data_and_Integrated_Processes/Acoustic_Integration)
 ## Table of contents
 - [Supported providers](#supported-providers)
 - [Functionality](#functionality)